ZZ2266/.github.io/WAVLINK/WL-WN578W2/adm.cgi/wizard_rep.shtml/readme.md

 1. QEMU simulation is difficult; use a physical WAVLINK WL-WN578W2 for testing.

-2.  **Authenticated access required**: Attackers need valid login credentials (e.g., username/password) to send requests to `/cgi-bin/adm.cgi`, but weak input filters can still be bypassed for command injection.
+2.  **Authenticated access required**: Attackers need valid login credentials (e.g., username/password) to send requests to `/cgi-bin/adm.cgi`, but weak input filters can still be bypassed for command injection.The session does not pass a cookie, but it is confirmed that the attack cannot succeed without logging in, and the reason is unknown.

 ## Overview